rafasoares/cancancan-wiki/Fetching-Records.md

 @articles = Article.accessible_by(current_ability)
 ```

+**Note:** As of 1.4 this is done automatically by `load_resource` for the index action, so it rarely needs to be done manually.

 You can change the action by passing it as the second argument.
 Here we find only the records the user has permission to update.

 ```ruby